Boeing B-17G Flying Fortress, Sligo, December 1943

 base where B-17's and their crews were prepared for ferrying to

-the European theatre of operations.
+the European theater of operations.
 It is noted below that

 crew members Emil C Drake and Adam J Latecki are recorded as